Download the complete service offering

 1. Description of Service

-MassIT provides phone and voicemail technology to 38 State Agencies with potential to expand to others.
-The 38 State Agencies are connected to an Avaya 8720 IP-PBX complex with duplicated control servers, Session Enablement Servers (SES), Avaya System Manager, Avaya Session Managers, Avaya Call Management System (CMS) R17, and an Avaya Aura Messaging Voicemail System.
-The system is capable of VoIP, SIP and H.323 communications, and is expandable to 33,000 users in its current configuration.
+MassIT provides phone and voicemail technology to 40 State Agencies with potential to expand to others.
+The 40 State Agencies are connected to an Avaya 8720 IP-PBX complex with duplicated control servers, Session Enablement Servers (SES), Avaya System Manager, Avaya Session Managers, Avaya Call Management System (CMS) R17, and an Avaya Aura Messaging Voicemail System.
+The system is capable of VoIP (SIP and H.323) communications, and is expandable to 33,000 users in its current configuration.
 At the beginning of Fiscal Year 2017, the MassVoice offer was expanded to include Cisco VoIP as part of the core solution.

 This product offering includes: